 - Make church announcements like post-mass follow-ups, giving requests, and volunteer needs.

 - Share lines of worship or daily devotionals.

 - Engage youth ministry groups with event reminders, volunteer opportunities, and more.

 - Fundraise for your church by communicating apparel for sale, requesting donations for yard or rummage sales, and promoting silent auctions.

 - Follow up with church members who missed celebrations to encourage them to come next time, make sure they’re OK, and let them know you care.

 Those are just a few ways we’ve seen our customers use texting for their churches.

 With text messaging (or SMS, for Short Message Service), it’s easy to contact your members instantly.

 But before you can start texting, you need cellphone numbers and permission from your members.
 Sound complicated?
 It’s simple!

-All you need is a keyword and our short code.
-Once you’ve reserved a keyword on SimpleTexting.com (say, “1STCHURCH” or “BETHSHALOM”), just ask your congregation to text it to 94090.
-To be compliant it’s also important to add the following text wherever you advertise your keyword: “Msg&Data rates may apply.”
+All you need is a text-to-join keyword and a business texting number, which can be your church’s local landline number.
+Once you’ve created a text-to-join keyword on SimpleTexting.com (for example, “1STCHURCH” or “BETHSHALOM”), just ask your congregation to text it to your text number.

 You can also manually import your contacts if you have them stored in a spreadsheet.